TheThirdOne/random-sorting/README.md

 I am going to cheat a little and look at the source code of spider monkey.

-Surprisingly, it is quite easy to find the sorting code by looking through the [source](https://github.com/mozilla/gecko-dev/) on github.
+Surprisingly, it is quite easy to find the sorting code by looking through the [gecko repo](https://github.com/mozilla/gecko-dev/) on github.
 Just look at [jsarray.cpp](https://github.com/mozilla/gecko-dev/blob/master/js/src/jsarray.cpp) (The obvious place to look for Array methods) and see that [MergeSort](https://github.com/mozilla/gecko-dev/blob/master/js/src/jsarray.cpp#L1753) is called, but not defined in the file so it must be in one of the headers. [ds/Sort.h](https://github.com/mozilla/gecko-dev/blob/master/js/src/jsarray.cpp#L28) seems quite promising.
 In there we find the [definition of MergeSort](https://github.com/mozilla/gecko-dev/blob/master/js/src/ds/Sort.h#L82) and some [helper methods](https://github.com/mozilla/gecko-dev/blob/master/js/src/ds/Sort.h#L18).

-Note: if you don't really care not looking at the source code won't affect anything; it is very similar to the code here.

 And looking through, our implementation is strikingly similar to Spidemonkey's (this _may_ not be purely coincidental).
 It may be hard to see how the graphs are so different, when the implementations